German bonds set for best start to the year since 1977 | Business

 German bonds set for best start to the year since 1977

-Euro zone government bond prices fell on Friday after U.S. employment data, with expectations for more benign inflation readings in the bloc keeping German yields on course for their largest drop for the first week of the year in over 40 years.
+German 10-year bond yields, which serve as a benchmark for the broader euro zone, were down 11 basis points (bps) on the day at 2.20%, the lowest level since Dec.
+19. They have fallen by 36 bps this week and were on Friday heading for their largest weekly decline since late November 2011 and, according to Refinitiv data, the biggest in the year's first week since 1977.

-Euro zone government bond prices fell on Friday after U.S. employment data, with expectations for more benign inflation readings in the bloc keeping German yields on course for their largest drop for the first week of the year in over 40 years.
-German 10-year bond yields, which serve as a benchmark for the broader euro zone, were down 5 basis points (bps) on the day at 2.26%.
+Euro zone government bond prices fell on Friday after U.S. employment data, as expectations for more benign inflation readings kept German yields on course for their largest drop for the first week of the year in over 40 years.
+German 10-year bond yields, which serve as a benchmark for the broader euro zone, were down 11 basis points (bps) on the day at 2.20%, the lowest level since Dec.
+19.

 "Bonds are extending their rally because (U.S.) slowing average hourly earnings suggest that future wage growth may decelerate, raising hopes that the Fed will have an easier job tackling inflation," said Rohan Khanna, rate strategist at U.S. Lower inflation readings in the euro area earlier this week have prompted investors to reassess how far interest rates are likely to rise.